 Lawrence mother slain on NYE laid to rest

 Jan.
-12—LAWRENCE — On the coldest morning yet this winter, pallbearers on Tuesday carried the casket of a young mother and public school worker up the front stairs of St. Mary of The Assumption Church.
+13—LAWRENCE — On the coldest morning yet this winter, pallbearers Tuesday carried the casket of a young mother and public school worker up the front stairs of St. Mary of The Assumption Church.

 Jumil Celadilla, 22, the mother of a toddler and an infant, was shot to death on Pearl Avenue on New Year's Eve.